-- Of the 475,214 total cases (Dec.
-15) that have been reported in Canada since the onset of the Pandemic, the age group with the highest number of reported cases is people aged 20-29 years old (78,782) representing 18.6% of all cases. - Of the total cases to date, 26,553 cases (7.5%) were hospitalized.
-Of those hospitalized, over 5,000 were admitted to the intensive care unit and roughly 1000 people required mechanical ventilation. - These facts highlight the importance of getting the virus back under control to prevent the disproportional risk to those over 60 years of age. - Importantly, it must be noted that infections, hospitilizations and deaths have been reported in every single age group, including in children.
+- Of the 359,222 total cases that have been reported in Canada since the onset of the Pandemic, the age group with the highest number of reported cases is people aged 20-29 years old (66,9116) representing 18.6% of all cases. - The number of people between 0 and 59 years old who have contracted COVID-19 represents 77.2% of all cases, those aged 60+ represent the other 22.8%. - Inversely, those over the age of 60 represent 71.1% of all hospitalizations and 96.6% of deaths due to COVID-19. - These facts greatly highlight the importance of getting the virus back under control to prevent the disproportional risk to those over 60 years of age. - Importantly, it must be noted that infections, hospitilizations and deaths have been reported in every single age group, including in children.